zeyap/LMCheck-tracking-app/documents/milestone3-design/README.md

 ## Revisions to Scenarios
-We revised scenarios from milestone 1 to ensure they are specific enough to be tested and measured.
+We revised scenarios from Milestone 2 to ensure they are specific enough to be tested and measured.